 The mainstream media is not laughing at the anti-product people, right?

-Um and it's a complicated situation because they were anti-product when they thought the product might be labeled with Trump.
+And it's a complicated situation because they were anti-product when they thought the product might be labeled with Trump.

 Anyway, though, so this MSM thing is really an interesting key.

-Um they're gonna break down for a lot of different reasons.
+They're going to break down for a lot of different reasons.

 All right, so there's that aspect of it.

-There's also the aspect of it that they've been covering up the plandemic part of it, and all this stuff is coming on out, and lots and lots and lots of people are now starting to know this and are starting to really abandon the MSM approach.
+There's also the aspect of it that they've been covering up the plandemic part of it and all this stuff is coming on out and lots and lots and lots of people are now starting to know this and are starting to really abandon the MSM approach.

 That is to say, believing anything that these people put out.